 Nifedical XL Side Effects

-Note: This document contains side effect information about nifedipine.
-Some of the dosage forms listed on this page may not apply to the brand name Nifedical XL.
+Note: This page contains side effects data for the generic drug nifedipine.
+It is possible that some of the dosage forms included below may not apply to the brand name Nifedical XL.

 For the Consumer

 Applies to nifedipine: oral capsule, oral capsule liquid filled, oral tablet, oral tablet extended release

 As well as its needed effects, nifedipine (the active ingredient contained in Nifedical XL) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking nifedipine, check with your doctor immediately:More common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet

 - fast, irregular, pounding, or racing heartbeat or pulse